FasterCures LeadersLink Program

 What is the FasterCures LeadersLink Program?

-Completing an individualized capstone project that addresses their critical needs as an executive leader
+Acquiring knowledge and relationships to complete an individualized capstone project that addresses their critical needs as an executive leader.

-Receiving access to peers at other nonprofit research organizations, to one-on-one mentorship, and to a broad network of professionals across the entire biomedical ecosystem including pharmaceutical developers, policymakers, regulators, payers, patient organizations, non-profit organizations, providers, and researchers
+Becoming part of a community of peers at other nonprofit research organizations, mentors and experts, and a broad network of professionals across the entire biomedical ecosystem.
+This includes pharmaceutical developers, policymakers, regulators, payers, patient organizations, nonprofit organizations, providers, and researchers

 Gaining access to Milken Institute events which attract the nation’s top thought leaders and address the most critical issues facing our world.

 As part of the program, participants must commit to the following: